edwardanchundia/AC3.2-APIs/Part II/README.md

 ### Exercises

 #### Part I
 Task 1: With one type of settings cell ready, let's move on to the next one: `SegmentedCell`.
 Make sure that your `UITableViewCell` subclass can communicate with `SettingsManager` to update the value for the parameter.

-Task 2: Update our `UserModelParseError` cases to accept a parameter
+Similarly, work on `SwitchCell`

+Task 2: Using what you already know about `URLSession`'s `downloadTask`, make a request for the `User` image thumbnail and display it the cell.

 __Part I: Advanced__

-__Part I: Expert__
+Have a placehold image available for the cell until the download completes, then swap that out with the correct image

 #### Part II
-Task 1:

-__Part II: Advanced__

-__Part II: Expert__
+Task 1: We're going to need some way to construct our URL's based on the settings of the `SettingsManager`.
+Create a new factory class, `RandomUserEndpointFactory` that reads the current settings of `SettingsManager` in order to create a properly formatted request URL.